skat/dmr-b2b-ws-sample-client-java/README.md

 ### Fault code: wsse:FailedAuthentication

-If the service returns the response below it is very likely that you tried to call the service using a certificate issued to an employee of type **OCES3**.
-These certificates are not permitted for calling the services even if the certificate has been registered on skat.dk and granted access to DMR services.
+If the service returns the response below it is very likely that you tried to call the service using a certificate issued to an employee of type **MOCES** in the **OCES3** version series.
+These certificates are NOT permitted for calling the services even if the certificate has been registered on skat.dk and granted access to DMR services.

 ```xml
 <env:Envelope xmlns:env="http://schemas.xmlsoap.org/soap/envelope/">